Articoking/XScape/README.md

 poetry install
 ```

-If you want to **contribute to the library,** you will likely want to install the extra developer dependencies.
+If you want to **contribute to the library,** follow the specific [installation instructions](https://xscape.readthedocs.io/en/latest/content/usage/installation.html#developers-and-documentation-writers) in the documentation.
-To do that, use the `--with dev` option when running the installation.

 ## Basic usage